 GP ADHD Prescribing in Australia

 Yes, Australian GPs can now prescribe ADHD medication — but rules vary by state.
-Queensland led the way in November 2024, with NSW, SA, and others following in 2026.
-Find your state's rules below, plus the clinical assessment tools GPs need.
+Queensland led the way in December 2025, with NSW, SA, WA, and the ACT now also live.
+Victoria is training GPs to prescribe by September 2026.
+Find your state's rules below.

 Can Australian GPs Now Prescribe ADHD Medication?